Code optimization: course introduction

 - 50--59,9 points => grade 2

-- You are allowed to use ChatGPT.
+- You are allowed to use ChatGPT, DeepSeek, FreedomGPT, Microsoft Copilot, and other LLMs.
 However, if you use it, make sure that you:

 - thoroughly check the produced output and verify its correctness with external sources, and

-- note the usage of ChatGPT (e.g. in a paragraph at the start of the written commentary or homework).
+- note the usage of the tool (e.g. in a paragraph at the start of the written commentary or homework).

 Mandatory literature